krishna2/krishna2.github.io/books.md

 68. Malcolm Cameron: Mathematics the Truth: Moving mathematics teaching into the age of quantum mechanics and relativity

+69. Timothy D Wilson: Redirect: Changing the Stories We Live By

+70. Tina Seelig: What I Wish I Knew When I Was 20: A Crash Course on Making Your Place in the World

 ### Currently Reading